kanthaus/kanthaus.online/content/docs/constitution.en.md

 draft: false
 ---

-# Constitution 0.2
+# Constitution

 ## §1.
 Preamble
-`NAME` is an open-entry common-space in Germany dedicated to the common good.
+Kanthaus is an open-entry common-space in Germany dedicated to the common good.
 It is governed in three layers: the Constitutional layer, the Collective layer and the Operational layer—

 1. The Constitutional layer prescribes _who decides what should happen and how_.
 This layer contains the core agreements—such as Purposes, Positions and Procedures—which both support and supersede agreements at the following layers.
-It is documented in [the Constitution](https://github.com/DougInAMug/projects/blob/master/baseNode_docConst.md) (this document) and supported by the [FAQ](https://github.com/DougInAMug/projects/blob/master/baseNode_FAQ.md).
+It is documented in [the Constitution](https://gitlab.com/kanthaus/kanthaus.gitlab.io/blob/master/content/docs/constitution.en.md) (this document) and supported by the [FAQ](https://gitlab.com/kanthaus/kanthaus.gitlab.io/blob/master/content/docs/collectiveAgreements.en.md).
 1. The Collective layer prescribes _what should happen_.
 This layer contains other formal agreements—such as policies, schedules and best-practices—which support and supersede agreements in the Operational layer.
-It is documented in [the Collective Agreements](https://github.com/DougInAMug/projects/blob/master/baseNode_docColl.md).
+It is documented in [the Collective Agreements](https://gitlab.com/kanthaus/kanthaus.gitlab.io/blob/master/content/docs/governanceFAQ.en.md).
 1. The Operational layer describes _what actually happens_.
 This layer contains unconscious, informal and semi-formal agreements such as norms, sub-group agreements and spontaneous activity.
 It is not centrally documented.

 ## §2.
 Purposes